Code-Institute-Submissions/devgithubs-experia/README.md

     - The heart icon has also been used extensively, as a website user this is generally known to be a way of liking or favouriting something.
 This is the reason it was chosen as the way to add an experience to the users wishlist.

 ### Features
 -   Responsive on all device sizes
 -   Interactive elements
+### Stand out features
+- Wishlist - add interesting experiences to your personal wishlist
+- Experience detail reviews - leave a review and rating about a certain experience to let others know what it was like
+- Host an experience option - Create and manage your own unique experience that anybody can purchase and enjoy

 ## Technologies Used